broadinstitute/warp/website/docs/contribution/contribute_to_warp/contribution-guidelines.md

 ## Contribution Guidelines
 #### 1. Scope the work.
 Contributions can range from tiny syntax changes to large task, workflow, or Docker code updates.
 Often changes to a single task WDL or Docker file can affect multiple workflows that import those same task WDLs or Dockers.
 This is why it's important to scope updates before proceeding.

 :::tip File an issue for large changes
 If an update is large, or if you're unsure how a change affects multiple workflows, **[file an issue](https://github.com/broadinstitute/warp/issues/new) in WARP first**.
 :::

-Filing an issue allows our team to provide valuable feedback before starting a large effort, and to appropriately prioritize the work for review.
+Filing an issue allows our team to provide valuable feedback before starting a large effort and appropriately prioritize the review work.

 Additionally, there are multiple requirements for our [testing](https://broadinstitute.github.io/warp/docs/About_WARP/TestingPipelines) infrastructure.
 By filing an issue for large updates, we can work with you right away to flag any potential testing-related issues.